-The three sets of experiments were: 1) monovalent BmVAL-1 vaccination, 2) monovalent BmALT-2 vaccination, and 3) multivalent BmVAL-1/BmALT-2 vaccination.
-Each set of experiments had four groups a) DNA prime plus DNA boost (homologous), b) protein prime plus protein boost (homologous), c) DNA prime plus protein boost (heterologous) and pVAX plus alum controls.
-Each group consisted of 10 animals each.
-All animals were immunized subcutaneously with codon optimized DNA (100 $\mu$ g) in 50 $\mu$ L volume or with recombinant protein (150 $\mu$ g) plus alum in 50 $\mu$ L volume.
-Control group received 100 $\mu$ g of pVAX1 blank vector or 50 $\mu$ L of alum.
-Blood samples were collected at frequent intervals, and sera separated and stored at $-80^{\circ}$ C. The protocol followed for immunizing mice and jirds is schematically represented in Figure 1.
+There were three sets of experiments (1) monovalent BmVAL-1 vaccination, (2) monovalent BmALT-2 vaccination and (3) multivalent mVAL-1/BmALT-2 vaccination.
+Each set of experiment had four groups (a) DNA prime plus DNA boost (homologous), (b) protein prime plus protein boost (homologous), (c) DNA prime plus protein boost (heterologous) and pVAX plus alum controls.
+Each group consisted of ten (10) animals each.
+All animals were immunized subcutaneously with codon optimized DNA (100 μ g) in 50 μ l volume or with recombinant protein (150 μ g) plus alum in 50 μ l volume.
+Control group received 100 μ g of pVAX1 blank vector or 50 μ l of alum.
+Blood samples were collected at frequent intervals, sera separated and stored at -80^oC.
+Protocol used for immunizing mice and jirds are schematically represented in Figure 1.

-Protection studies in mice
+2. 7.
+Protection studies in mice:

-Challenge studies were conducted in mice by surgically implanting 20 B. malayi live infective L3s into the peritoneal cavity in a micropore chamber as described previously.
-12,26 Aseptic conditions were followed for the surgical procedures; 48 hours after implantation, chambers were recovered from the peritoneal cavity and viability of the larvae was determined under a light microscope.
-The percentage of protection was expressed as the number of dead parasites/number of total parasites recovered ×100.
+Challenge studies were conducted in mice by surgically implanting twenty B. malayi live infective L3s into the peritoneal cavity in a micropore chamber as described previously.^{11,25} Aseptic conditions were followed for the surgical procedures.
+48 hours after implantation, chambers were recovered from the peritoneal cavity and viability of the larvae was determined under a light microscope.
+The percentage of protection was expressed as the number of dead parasites \div number of total parasites recovered x 100.

+2.8.
 Splenocyte proliferation and cytokine assays

-Single cell suspension of spleen cells ( $0.5 \times 10^6$ cells per well suspended in 200 μL media) were prepared from each mouse and cultured in triplicate wells with either 1) 1 μg/mL rBmVAL-1, 2) 1 μg/mL rBmALT-2, 3) 1 μg/mL rBmVAL-1 + BmALT-2, 4) a non-specific recombinant protein (1 μg/mL of Schistosoma mansoni G-binding protein), or 5) were left unstimulated in the media.
-All cells were incubated for 3 days at 37°C with 5% $CO_2$ .
-After 3 days, 3H-thymidine (0.5 lCi per well, Amersham Biosciences) was added to each well and further incubated.
-Cells were harvested 16 hours later and 3 H-thymidine uptake was measured in a liquid scintillation counter and expressed as stimulation index (SI) = (counts per minute of stimulated cultures counts per minute of unstimulated cultures).
-Cell culture supernatants collected from the above spleen cultures were assayed for IFN- $\gamma$ , IL-4, IL-5, and IL-10 using an ELISA kit purchased from eBioscience Inc. (San Diego, CA).
+Single cell suspension of spleen cells ($0.5x \ 10^6$ cells per well suspended in 200μl media) were prepared from each mouse and cultured in triplicate wells with either (1) 1μg/ml rBmVAL-1, (2) 1μg/ml rBmALT-2, (3) 1μg/ml rBmVAL-1+BmALT-2, (4) a non-specific recombinant protein (1μg/ml of Schistosoma mansoni G-binding protein) or (5) were left unstimulated in the media.
+All cells were incubated for 3 days at 37^{0} C with 5% CO2.
+After 3 days, 3H-Thymidine (0.5 ICi per well, Amersham Biosciences) was added to each well and further incubated.
+Cells were harvested 16 h later and 3 H-thymidine uptake was measured in a liquid scintillation counter and expressed as stimulation index (SI) = (counts per min of stimulated cultures counts per min of unstimulated cultures).
+Cell culture supernatants collected from the above spleen cultures were assayed for IFN- γ , IL-4, IL-5 and IL-10 using an ELISA kit purchased from eBioscience Inc., (San Diego, CA).